Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Discussion

-To glean a further understanding of the baryon fractions of galaxy groups with low temperatures ($T \ls 1.3$~keV) and measured at large radii, we combined our data with that of a previous work.
-There are three other groups, all from \citet{sun09}, whose adjusted temperatures are measured out to a large fraction of $r_{500}$.
-Listed in Table~\ref{tab:sungrps} are the $f_b$, global $T$ and measurement radii, where we symmetrized their uncertainties.
-Then, we plotted these groups with NGC 3402 and NGC 5129 and computed the Bayesian average, $f_{b,ave} = 0.100 \pm 0.004$, which is shown in the solid blue region of Figure~\ref{fig:fbvst}.
-The averaged $f_b$ falls significantly below the cosmological value for $\Omega_m = 0.26$ and $\Omega_\Lambda=0.74$, $f_{b,CMB} = 0.175 \pm 0.012$\footnote{For WMAP-7 cosmology, $f_{b,CMB} = 0.169 \pm 0.008$ \citep{jarosik11}.}.
-We conclude that, on average, significant baryon deficits exist for poor groups with temperatures between 0.8--1.3~keV.
-Other recent studies also found deficits of baryons in galaxy groups, although at higher temperatures of 2--3~keV \citep{san13, lagan13}.
-These results reinforce our conclusion that it is in the galaxy group regime that baryon deficits become significant.
+To glean a further understanding of the baryon fractions of galaxy groups with low temperatures ($k_BT \lesssim 1.3$~keV) and measured at large radii, we combined our data with those of a previous work.
+There are three other groups, all from \citet{sun09}, whose adjusted global temperatures are measured out to a significant fraction of $r_{500}$.
+We combined their gas fractions extrapolated or measured out to $r_{500}$ with stellar estimates obtained using the redshift cutoff method used in Section~\ref{sec:mgas} to determine baryon fractions out to $r_{500}$.
+Listed in Table~\ref{tab:sungrps} are the $f_b$ at $r_{500}$, global $k_BT$ and measurement radii, where we symmetrized their uncertainties.
+Then, we plotted these groups with our extrapolated $f_{b,500}$ for NGC 3402 and NGC 5129 and computed the Bayesian average, $\overline{f_{b,500}} = 0.0912 \pm 0.0050$, which is shown in the blue filled region of Figure~\ref{fig:fbvst}.
+We have made the prior assumption of a Gaussian distribution for the mean $f_{b,500}$ being determined.
+The averaged $f_{b,500}$ falls significantly below the cosmological value for $\Omega_m = 0.26$ and $\Omega_\Lambda=0.74$, $f_{b,CMB} = 0.175 \pm 0.012$.
+For Planck 2018 cosmology, the cosmic baryon fraction is $f_{b,CMB} = 0.157$ \citep{pl2018}.

+We conclude that, on average, significant baryon deficits exist for poor groups within $r_{500}$ with temperatures between 0.8 and 1.3~keV.
+Other recent studies also found deficits of baryons in galaxy groups, although at higher temperatures of 2--3~keV \citep{lagan13, san13}.
+These results reinforce our conclusion that the galaxy group regime is where baryon deficits become significant, insofar as the baryons were able to be detected.
+Through extrapolation of our mass estimates, we found that our poor groups most likely contain the cosmic proportion of baryons within the virial radius.
+However, this conclusion is hindered by the radial extent of our measurements, and future observations to even larger radii are needed to confirm this assessment.

+This sample brings the X-ray community another step closer to understanding key differences between various galactic systems, which in turn should assist in constraining numerical simulations for both cosmology and the formation and evolution of these objects (e.g., \citealt{vik09}; \citealt{krav12}, and references therein; \citealt{hen18}).
+This includes identifying the mechanism for which the missing baryon problem occurs in different systems of galaxies.
+To achieve this, more outskirts observations close to the virial radius of similar systems are needed.